-You may occasionally need to know a little more about your machine…details about your hardware, software, etc. There are four ways you can get such info in Windows 8, Windows 7 or Windows Vista, natively.
+You may occasionally need to know a little more about your machine…details about your hardware, software, etc. There are four ways you can get such system information info in Windows 11, Windows 10, Windows 8 or Windows 7 natively.

 1] Control Panel System Properties